 The story begins in 2012.

-In its first two years in, they were able to get a customer list that includes a host of household-names.
-Including World Vision, Medibank and ANZ Bank.
+In just the first two years, they were able to get a customer list that includes a host of household-names, including World Vision, Medibank and ANZ Bank.

-Ross Fastuca, who is Locomote’s CEO.
-Puts the success down to the fact that the company is aimed at an area of the corporate travel market which is poorly serviced by business travel providers.
+Ross Fastuca, who is Locomote’s CEO, puts the success down to the fact that the company is aimed at an area of the corporate travel market poorly serviced by business travel providers.

 Locomote’s swift success has seen it expand from a two-man, home-based affair to a thriving business, based in Melbourne, Australia.

 Investors, as well as customers, have been quick to join Locomote.
 In late 2014, US-based travel technology giant Travelport took a stake in the company.
 A year later, Travelport upped its holding to become Locomote’s majority owner.